Bashkirs: Paternal haplogroups

+Autosomal DNA

 According to Suslova, et al. (2012) the Bashkir population shared immune genes with both West and Eastern Eurasian populations.
-A Finno-Ugric origin of Bashkirs was unsupported by their findings.

-A 2015 study detected signals of admixture between Western and Eastern Eurasians in several Turkic-speaking ethnic groups, such as the Bashkir and the Kyrgyz.
-The admixture dates to the 13th century, according to an analysis of the identical-by-descent segments.
-According to the authors, the admixture thus occurred after the presumed migrations of the ancestral Kipchak Turks from the Irtysh and Ob regions in the 11th century.
+A genetic study by Yunusbayev et al. 2015 found that the Bashkirs display a significant amount of East Eurasian-derived ancestry (c.
+40%), of which roughly the half can be associated with Siberian ancestry maximized in modern-day Nganasans, and the other half with Ancient Northeast Asians.
+The remainder of the Bashkirs ancestry was linked to West Eurasian, primarily European sources.
+The results point to admixture between local Indo-European-speakers, Uralic-speakers and Turkic-speakers.
+The admixture event dates to the 13th century, according to an analysis of the identical-by-descent segments.
+According to the authors, the admixture thus occurred after the presumed migrations of the ancestral Kipchaks from the Irtysh and Ob regions in the 11th century.